ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 When deploying new apps, making configuration changes, or simply inspecting the state of your cluster, the Project-scope Dashboard gives Developer Clear Insights.

-1. Access the **Dashboard** now in the **Developer** perspective by going to the **Advanced > Project Details** tab on the left side menu.
+1. Access the **Dashboard** in the **Developer** perspective by going to the **Advanced > Project Details** tab on the left side menu.

     ![View Details](images/solution55-openshift-ibm-cloud-hidden/ocp43-project-details.png)

 2. You can also dive in a bit deeper - the **Events** view (beneath the **Project Details** on the left) is useful for identifying the timeline of events and finding potential error messages.
 When tracking the state of a new rollout, managing existing assets, or even something simple like exposing a route, the Events view is critical in identifying the timeline of activity.
 This becomes even more useful when considering that multiple operators may be working against a single cluster.

-You'll want to refer to this view throughout the lab.
-Almost all actions we take in in {{site.data.keyword.openshiftshort}} will result in an event being fired in this view.
+Almost all actions in {{site.data.keyword.openshiftshort}} result in an event being fired in this view.
 As it is updated real-time, it's a great way to track changes to state.

 ## Metrics and dashboards

-In this section, we'll explore the third-party monitoring and metrics dashboards that are installed for free with {{site.data.keyword.openshiftshort}}!
+In this section explore the third-party monitoring and metrics dashboards included in {{site.data.keyword.openshiftshort}}!

 ### Grafana